What Is Negative Gearing?

 This means less tax is paid, effectively reducing the impact of the loss.

-There is a legitimate potential benefit to be gained from accessing higher investment values by using a loan.
-For most of us, it’s quicker than saving up and paying cash for an investment, which would potentially cause you to lose or suffer a delay of income-earning prospects (including the possibility of upside asset value increases).
+There is a potential benefit to be gained from accessing higher investment values by using a loan.
+For most of us, it’s quicker than saving up and paying cash for an investment, and brings forward the possibility of upside asset value increases and magnified income.

 So What Are The Risks of Negative Gearing?